andrescalco/react-native-folder-structure/README.md

 # react-native-folder-structure
-> Provides a basic folder structure to your brand new project
+> Provides a basic folder structure to your brand new react native project

 ## Usage